Marad: Early Bronze Age

+Early Dynastic period

 Marad was established ca. 2700 BC, during the Sumerian Early Dynastic II period.
 Although Marad is not mentioned in the Sumerian King List and in the earliest city lists, one of the Temple Hymns attributed to Enheduanna is focused on its city god, Lugal-Marada.
 The city god of Kazallu, Numushda, is also sometimes mentioned in contracts, though another nearby town, Kiritab, also had Numushda as its titular god so this is not certain.

+Akkadian period

 It was ruled by the Akkadian Empire, after its capture by Sargon of Akkad, under a governor.
-Confirmation of the site as Marad came with four inscribed door sockets found during the excavation at Tell as-Sadoum.
+Confirmation of the site as Marad came with four inscribed door sockets reportedly found at "Wana-sedoum".
 They recorded that Lipit-ilē governor at Marad and the son of king Naram-Sin, fourth ruler of the Akkadian Empire, built a temple to the god Lugal-Marda at Marad:

 "Naram-Sin, the mighty, king of the four quarters, victor in nine battles in one year: After he was victorious in those battles, he captured their three kings and brought (them) before the god Enlil, At that time, Lipit-ilē, his son, governor of Marad, built the temple of the god Lugalmarda at Marad.
 As for the one who removes this inscription, may the gods Samas and Lugalmarda tear out his foundation and destroy his progeny."